sportstalk247/sdk-javascript/README.md

 ```

 ## Bounce a user from a room
+Bouncing/banning require you to check permissions inside your app as Sportstalk does not attach user permissions and instead depends on the host permissioning system.
 ```javascript
 chatClient.bounceUser('userID string or UserResult Object', 'optional message').then(function(result)) {
     // User will be bounced from the room.
 Their ID will be added to the room's bounced users list.